rrousselGit/flutter_hooks/README.md

 > Where did all the previous logic go?

-That logic moved into `useAnimationController` (included in the library, see https://github.com/rrousselGit/flutter_hooks#existing-hooks).
+That logic moved into `useAnimationController`, a function shipped with this library (see https://github.com/rrousselGit/flutter_hooks#existing-hooks).
 This function is what we call a _Hook_.
 Hooks have a few specificities:

 - They can be used only in the `build` method of a `HookWidget`.
 - The same hook can be reused multiple times without variable conflict.